MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services-for-npm.markdown

 ![Configure Projects to Build](Images/configure-projects-to-build.png)

 ### Pre- and post-build steps

+#### Pre- and post-build steps with package.json files

+When using [package.json files for builds](#Build_process_for_package.json_files), MyGet Build Services will run the `pre-myget` script before running any other npm commands, and `post-myget` after packaging the node module.

+For example, we could run `npm version` before our actual build, by adding the following to `package.json`:

+  "scripts": {
+    "pre-myget": "npm version prerelease --no-git-tag-version",
+    "post-myget": "echo This is a post-build step"
+  },

+The above example increases the prerelease version of the package.
+Note that addign `git push` is not required: you may want to enable labeling in the MyGet build settigns to push changes back in a reliable way.

+After build, the above will output a message to the build log.

+#### Pre- and post-build steps with batch / PowerShell based builds

 When using [batch / PowerShell based builds](#Build_process_for_batch__PowerShell_based_builds), MyGet Build Services will scan for batch files to be executed.
 In addition to the MyGet.bat (or .cmd or .ps1) and build.bat (or .cmd or .ps1), we search for pre- and post-build steps as well.
 These can be batch scripts or PowerShell scripts that are run before and after the actual build file.